Refugees of the Syrian civil war: Background

-Human rights in Syria under the rule of the Ba'ath Party (continuous since 1963) are considered to be in exceptionally poor conditions by international observers and have been deteriorating further since 2008.
+Human rights in Syria under the rule of the Ba'ath Party (1963-2024) are considered to be in exceptionally poor conditions by international observers and have been deteriorating further since 2008.
 The 2010–11 Arab Spring uprisings in Tunisia, Egypt, Libya, Bahrain and Yemen inspired major protests in Syria.
 The Syrian Army intervened in March 2011, and the Syrian government crackdown gradually increased in violence, escalating to major military operations to suppress resistance.
 In April, hundreds died in clashes between the Syrian Army and opposition forces, which included armed protestors and defected soldiers.
 As Syria descended into civil war, it quickly became divided into a complex patchwork of shifting alliances and territories between the Assad government, rebel groups, the SDF, and Salafi jihadist groups (including ISIL).
 Over half a million people died in the war, including around two hundred thousand civilians.

 By May 2011, thousands of people had fled from the war to neighbouring countries, with even larger numbers displaced within Syria itself.
 As armies assaulted various locations and battled, entire villages were trying to escape, with thousands of refugees a day crossing borders.
-Other reasons for displacement in the region, often adding to the Syrian Civil War, target the refugees of the Iraqi Civil War, Kurdish refugees, and Palestinian refugees.
+Other reasons for displacement in the region, often adding to the Syrian Civil War, target the refugees of the Iraqi civil war, Kurdish refugees, and Palestinian refugees.

 "The Syria crisis has become the biggest humanitarian emergency of our era, yet the world is failing to meet the needs of refugees and the countries hosting them", the UN High Commissioner for Refugees António Guterres said in 2014.
 The UNHCR reported that the total number of refugees worldwide exceeds 50 million for the first time since World War II, largely due to the Syrian civil war.

 Development

 The number of refugees that crossed the Turkish border reached 10,000–15,000 by mid 2011.
 More than 5,000 returned to Syria between July and August, while most were moved to newly built camps that hosted 7,600 refugees by November.
 By the end of 2011, the number of refugees were estimated to be 5,500–8,500 in Lebanon, with around 2,500 registered, around 1,500 registered in Jordan (with possibly thousands more unregistered), and thousands had found shelter in Libya.

-By April 2012, in the early insurgency phase of the Syrian Civil War preceding 10 April ceasefire under the Kofi Annan peace plan, UN reported 200,000 or more Syrians internally displaced, 55,000 registered refugees and an estimated 20,000 not yet registered.
+By April 2012, in the early insurgency phase of the Syrian civil war preceding 10 April ceasefire under the Kofi Annan peace plan, UN reported 200,000 or more Syrians internally displaced, 55,000 registered refugees and an estimated 20,000 not yet registered.
 25,000 were registered in Turkey, 10,000 in Lebanon (mostly fleeing fighting in Homs, around 10,000 more were unregistered), 7,000 in Jordan (with 2,000 more unregistered estimated by the UNHCR, 20,000 according to JOHUD and 80,000 arrivals according to Jordanian officials), 800 in Iraq (400 more unregistered).
 Within Syria, there were 100,000 refugees from Iraq, 70,000 more already returned to Iraq.